Family Medical Leave Act – FMLA Lawsuits and Claims in Dallas and Fort Worth

+Dallas and Fort Worth employment lawyer Adam Kielich and The Kielich Law Firm represents and advises clients on FMLA claims.
 The Family Medical Leave Act (FMLA) is an employment law that permits eligible employees of covered employers to take protected leave up to twelve weeks of leave in a twelve month period for a serious medical condition of the employee or the employee’s immediate family member, childbirth and adopting a child.
 Employers often violate employee’s FMLA rights by unlawfully refusing the employee protected leave, by interfering with the employee’s approved FMLA leave or by retaliating against the employee for requesting FMLA leave.
-When an employer violates the employee’s FMLA rights the employee is entitled to recover lost wages, liquidated damages (similar to punitive damages), attorney’s fees and other financial compensation.
-The employee may also be entitled to seek reinstatement to his or her job.
+When an employer violates the employee’s FMLA rights the employee can recover lost wages, liquidated damages (similar to punitive damages), attorney’s fees and other financial compensation.
+The employee may also seek reinstatement to his or her job.

 Minimum Wage, Overtime Pay, Misclassification and Other Compensation Claims

 Under federal and Texas law employees must receive minimum wage plus overtime pay unless exempt from those provisions.
 An employer who fails to pay minimum wage and overtime pay to non-exempt workers steals from its employees.
 Those employees are entitled to recover lost wages, liquidated damages, attorney’s fees and other financial compensation.
 These include claims for tipped employees who may be underpaid due to improper tip pool deductions.
 Employees misclassified as independent contractors or exempt employees are also entitled to recover lost wages, liquidated damages, attorney’s fees and more.
 Employees may have other compensation-related claims unrelated to minimum wage and overtime protections that can be prosecuted, such as claims for unpaid bonuses or commissions that the employee has earned but the employer refuses to pay.